alexwailan/rpinecone/README.md

 # Output of pinecone
 Output is a list of lists:

-	$SGNo: Number of Subgroups Identified
+	$SLNo: Number of Subgroups Identified

-	$majorSBno: Number of Major Subgroups
+	$majorSLno: Number of Major Subgroups

 	$singletons: Number of Singletons remaining